conda-incubator/conda-project/docs/source/experimental.md

                         EXPERIMENTAL: Specify the name or prefix path to a conda environment not declared in this project.
 ```

-As of now you will still need to define an `environment:` in the conda-project.yml file, but it can be empty.
+As of now you will still need to define an `environments:` in the conda-project.yml file, but it can be empty.

 ```yaml
 name: test-command